katerinanavab/webdocs/docs/unit01/notes102.md

 ### Nesting and Indentation
 {:.no_toc}

 You may have noticed that in all the examples in this lesson we indent any elements that are within other elements.
-This is known as nesting elements.
+This is known as **nesting elements**.

-<span id='nested-relationship'>When we nest elements within other elements, we create a parent and child relationship between them.
+When we nest elements within other elements, we create a **parent** and **child** relationship between them.
 The nested elements are the children and the element they are nested within is the parent.</span>

-In the following example, the body element is the parent and the paragraph is the child:
+> In the following example, which element is the parent and which element is the child?

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="oNwjEvO" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">